sebasgarcep/wasm-compiler/docs/LANGUAGE_DESIGN.md

 The following built-in functions are available:

-- `print`: outputs a string to STDOUT.
+- `print`: outputs to STDOUT.
-- `not`: negates a boolean value.
-- `to_string`: converts a value into a string.
 - `index`: get the element at a particular index of an array.
-Returns Optional.
 - `length`: returns size of an array.

 ## Memory management